-You will set up your own individual programme together with your tutor.
-A programme consists of 11 courses (of 7.5 credits each), one course to prepare you for your graduation project (7.5 credits) and the graduation project itself, which includes your Master’s thesis (30 credits).
-You will take eight courses in your first year:
+At the beginning of the first year, you get to set up your own individual programme together with your tutor.
+You also choose your specialization from the start.
+A programme consists of 87,5 EC worth of courses, one 7,5 EC course to prepare you for your graduation project and the graduation project itself, which includes your Master’s thesis (30 EC).
+You will take 60 EC worth of courses in your first year.

-The general course component introduces you to the four cornerstones of this field (project management, process management, legal and governance aspects, and collaborative design and engineering), and includes a required course on research methodology.
+The general course component introduces you to the four cornerstones of this field: project management, process management, legal and governance aspects, and collaborative design and engineering).
+It also includes a required course on research methodology.

-Your specialization counts for 30 credits in total, spread over the two years.
-Courses may include:
+Your specialization counts for 37,5 EC in total, spread out over two years.
+Specialization courses may include:

-- Building Information Modelling and 5D Planning.
-This course will teach you how information from different project management aspects can be integrated to enable multi-cultural, remotely situated project teams to work together.
+- Building Information Modelling and 5D Planning: this course will teach you how to integrate information from different project management aspects in order to enable multicultural, remotely situated project teams to work together.

-- Infrastructure Management.
-The focus of this course is on the management of infrastructure facilities in general and the maintenance and rehabilitation process in particular.
-The course will teach you the basic concepts and tools for cost-effective procurement and preservation of infrastructure systems.
+- Infrastructure Management: the focus in this course is on the management of infrastructure facilities in general and the maintenance and rehabilitation process in particular.
+The course will teach you the basic concepts and tools for the cost-effective procurement and preservation of infrastructure systems.

-- Supply Chain Management & ICT.
-The focus of this course is on opportunities for applying supply chain and purchasing management concepts from other industries to the construction sector for the improvement of construction supply chain management and materials transport and distribution between manufacturers and construction sites.
+- Supply Chain Management & ICT: the focus in this course is on opportunities for applying supply chain and purchasing management concepts from other industries to the construction sector for the improvement of construction supply chain management and materials transport and distribution between manufacturers and construction sites.

-- Markets, Organizations & Innovation.
-This course focuses on the issue of changes in procurement, and the ensuing effects on organizations.
+- Markets, Organizations & Innovation: this course focuses on the issue of changes in procurement, and their effects on organizations.

-- Procurement Strategies & Tendering.
-This course focuses on an important trend in the Dutch construction industry: the increased use of integrated procurement routes by clients, in particular by large public clients.
+- Procurement Strategies & Tendering: this course focuses on an important trend in the Dutch construction industry: the increased use of integrated procurement routes by clients, in particular large public clients.

-- Sustainable Building.
-The content of the course is based on three pillars: sustainable building process management, sustainable building technology and sustainable building physics.
+- Sustainable Building: the content of this course is based on three pillars: sustainable building process management, sustainable building technology and sustainable building physics.

-More information about the courses can be found in the online education catalogue OSIRIS.
+You can find out more about the courses in our online education catalogue OSIRIS.

 Find out more about the second year.